CityofSantaMonica/mds-provider-services/README.md

 ### 2. Initialize the database

+If running locally, first start the [`server`](#local-postgres-server) service.

-Build and start the necessary containers to load and explore a Postgres database.
+Run the following script to configure a Postgres database from scratch:

 ```bash
 bin/initdb.sh
 ```

-Now you can browse to `http://localhost:PGADMIN_HOST_PORT` and login with the `PGADMIN_DEFAULT` credentials.
+Now you can use the [`client`](#pgadmin-client) service to browse the configured Postgres database.

-Attach to the server `POSTGRES_HOSTNAME`, database `MDS_DB`, with the `MDS` credentials.

 ### 3. Build the base image for service jobs